General Requirements for Admission

 Applicants from Alberta

-Applicants from Alberta must have achieved a valid high school diploma with completion of a Grade 12 English (English 30 preferred).
-Those students not meeting this requirement but having Mature Student Status will also be considered.
+Applicants from Alberta must have achieved a valid high school diploma with the completion of a Grade 12 English with a minimum grade of 65% to gain entrance into a degree program.

 Applicants from other Provinces or Territories